-In collaboration with our partners, the VNG (the Association of Dutch Municipalities), the Undermining Taskforce, the Dutch National Police, Taskforce-RIEC Brabant-Zeeland and Dutch Design Foundation, we explore how we can place the human experience at the centre of how we design safety systems.
+In collaboration with our partners, the VNG (the Association of Dutch Municipalities), the Undermining Taskforce, the Dutch National Police, Taskforce-RIEC Brabant-Zeeland and Dutch Design Foundation, we explored how we can place the human experience at the centre of how we design safety systems.
 And at the same time, this will change the attitude that safety is a right and encourage people to think of safety as an experience and a result of joint efforts and shared responsibility.

 Curator: Tabo Goudswaard

 Artist and social designer Tabo Goudswaard is the head of Studio Goudswaard.
 The studio designs new ways of tackling social issues.
 It seeks to connect with people’s everyday behaviour and designs new concrete perspectives for taking action produced by and shared with participants.
 Studio Goudswaard is convinced that designers and artists can play a vital role in shaping societies.